Financially reviewed by Patrick Flood, CFA.

 - As mentioned above, any savings account is still going to be losing to inflation, meaning the account value is slowly dwindling over time in terms of real dollars and actual purchasing power.
 Diligent savers will need to continually top off the account for this reason.

 - Time that passes without needing to access the emergency fund is an opportunity cost where that money could have been invested to achieve a compound growth rate that beats inflation, allowing the account to grow over time instead of shrink or stay flat.

-- Significant market downturns – black swan events – are inherently rare.
+- Significant market downturns and black swan events are inherently rare.
 Diversifying the investment account mitigates volatility and the degree of drawdowns (risk).

-- Traditional brick-and-mortar banks are unlikely to offer a competitive high-yield savings account, meaning you’d have to go with an online bank where transfer times to get liquid cash are likely similar to that of an investment account.
+- Traditional brick-and-mortar banks are unlikely to offer a competitive high-yield savings account, meaning you'd have to go with an online bank where transfer times to get liquid cash are likely similar to that of a brokerage account anyway.